Drupal 7 end-of-life frequently asked questions

 How long will Drupal 7 be supported?

-The date for when official support was meant to come to an end was originally set for November last year, but the Covid-19 pandemic put a halt to many organisations’ intentions to upgrade.
-So Drupal 7 was given another year of grace.
-This is because, even though Drupal 7 is outdated – it was first released in January 2011 – it is still very much in use.
+The date for when official support was meant to come to an end has been pushed back a few times now.
+This is because, even though Drupal 7 is outdated – it was first released in January 2011 – it is still very much in use by many websites, including government departments, educational institutions and multinationals.

 What is the latest Drupal version?